 One of the oldest sales strategies in the book is offering a discount on slow-selling products.
 This way, you can kill two birds with one stone by offering coupons for specific items you are looking to get rid of.
 Here are a few common reasons why businesses might want to target specific products:

-- To speed up sales on slow-moving products
+- Speed up sales on slow-moving products

-- To kickstart sales for a new product
+- Kickstart sales for a new product

 By offering coupons for products in these categories, you get all of the advantages of coupon marketing in addition to encouraging customers to make those specific purchases.
 You can even set a threshold to encourage bundle offers and move items faster!